Careers at UCA

 Full Job Description

-Seeking a full time case manager position to utilize clinical skills required for home-based services provided to parents and children.
-Case manager position requires strong outreach and engagement skills, extensive documentation compliance, capacity to connect families with resources to meet basic needs, experience in supportive counseling and parent guidance skills as well as experience in collaboration with DCF, schools and community providers in the New Haven area.
-Knowledge of community resources, valid driver’s license and own car required.
+Seeking a full-time case manager position to utilize clinical skills required for home-based services provided to parents and children.
+The case manager position requires strong outreach and engagement skills, extensive documentation compliance, the capacity to connect families with resources to meet basic needs, experience in supportive counseling, and parent guidance skills, as well as experience in collaboration with DCF, schools, and community providers in the New Haven area.
+Knowledge of community resources, a valid driver’s license, and own car required.
 Email cover letter and resume.
 Activities are guided by the professional social work code of ethics and rules of confidentiality.
-A thorough knowledge of family functioning as described in the Job Description is expected with emphasis on the case manager’s cultural competence.
-Competence in providing home-based parenting education to families when abuse/neglect of children has been substantiated and a thorough knowledge of community resources is expected.
+A thorough knowledge of family functioning as described in the Job Description is expected, with emphasis on the case manager’s cultural competence.
+Competence in providing home-based parenting education to families when abuse/neglect of children has been substantiated, and a thorough knowledge of community resources is expected.

 Essential Accountabilities: